appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-adding-schema-actions.md

 ---
-title: "Managing - Schema & Actions"
+title: "Managing - Schema & Attributes"
 toc: true
 tag: developers
 category: "Processflow"
 menus:
     processflow:
-        title: "Managing - Schema & Actions"
+        title: "Managing - Schema & Attribute"
         weight: 6
         icon: fa fa-file-word-o
         identifier: schemaactionprocessflow
 ---

-The user can view the schemas and the action present in an app and can also add schema and add action for application node used in processflow.
+The user can view the schemas  present in an app and can also add schema and import schemas and attributes for application node used in processflow.
-This section enables the user to view, add the Schema, Attributes and the Actions of an application in the Process Flow and managing the same within a process flow for easy execution.
+This section enables the user to view, add the Schema, Attributes of an application in the Process Flow and managing the same within a process flow for easy execution.
 The added schema and its component from the application node will be visible from the APP Section of the portal as well.